Nagendra1997/mesibo-documentation/index.md

 ### 4. Add Members

-Now, let us add the users we created earlier as members of this group `conferencegroup`.
+Now, let us add the users we created earlier as members of this group `ConferenceGroup`.
 Click on the `+ NEW MEMBER` button and enter the user address, of the user whom you wish to add.
 Click on `Add`.
 The Members table will now display the member you just added.
 Similarly, add more users.

-Add the users created earlier as members of the group.
+Add the users created earlier as members of the group in the console.
 ![Group Members](images/group_members.png)

-### Adding members dynamically using REST API
-Add or Remove Group Members using GID obtained in the group add operation.

-To create a group, you need to invoke [groupeditmembers](https://mesibo.com/documentation/api/backend-api/#add-or-remove-group-members)
+If you want to add members to a group using REST API, you need to invoke [groupeditmembers](https://mesibo.com/documentation/api/backend-api/#add-or-remove-group-members) and pass the GID obtained of the group you created in the previous step..

 For example,
 In the case of a conference, members can send and receive videos.
 So we invoke the API as follows.